SquareBracketAssociates/Booklet-Graphics/Chapters/graphicsfoundation/colorandDepth.md

     Black (0,0,0 )+------------------------+ red(1,0,0 )
 ```

-### how are the basic color defined
+### How are the basic colors defined?

 You may have noticed that the basic color depth (2, 4, and 8) have a predefined set
 of color.

-For example, for a depth of 4, you can have 16 different color.
-Picking the
+For example, for a depth of 4, you can have 16 different colors.
-color of a specific pixel will give you its name.
+Picking the color of a specific pixel will give you its name.

 ```smallalk
 (Form extent: 8@2 depth: 4 )